-Source: authors’ compilation

 Our reading of these primary sources suggests that there was a consensus among Western observers of Chinese business that the Chinese national character included traits such as frugality and an ability to work hard.
 These traits were widely regarded as a necessary, but not sufficient, foundation for entrepreneurial success.
 In 1855, Évariste Régis Huc informed readers of Harper’s Magazine in the United States that “if the Chinese have any object in life, it is trade and money.
 They are born speculators.
 As soon as a boy can walk, he begins to traffic with his companions.”
 The Chinese, the article elaborated, were passionate about commerce and it did not matter to them whether his business dealings were “legal or illegal, honest or dishonest.”
 Although not at all flattering to the Chinese, this description in an influential magazine reinforced the idea that were entrepreneurial and constantly alert to possibilities for profit.
 Similar statements about the eagerness of the Chinese to make money appeared in primary sources published throughout the period covered by this paper.
 However, the contemporary Western observers disagreed about the capacity of Chinese businessmen to engage in various types of entrepreneurship.
 Some of the texts we analysed drew on Orientalist ideas and depicted the Chinese as utterly passive and conservative and implied that any economic change or entrepreneurial dynamism currently visible in China was solely the result of the presence of Westerners, who were uniquely capable of the higher entrepreneurial functions.